 S&S ISA (Stocks & Shares ISA)

 This is any sort of “at-risk” investment contained within the ISA wrapper.
-It might be a stockbroking account where you can buy FTSE-100 shares, or an “investment platform” where you can buy index funds or actively managed funds.
+It might be a stockbroking or trading account where you can buy and sell shares or funds, or an automated “robo-investing” account where things are done automatically for you.

 Any capital gains from these investments will be free of Capital Gains Tax and any income payments or dividends will be free of income tax.

-The Help to Buy ISA was the first attempt at an ISA that attracted up-front tax relief, but was replaced by the Lifetime ISA (LISA).
+The Help to Buy ISA was replaced by the Lifetime ISA (LISA).
 This section has been kept for information as people may still hold them.

-The key advantage is that the government provides tax relief on contributions.
+The key advantage was that the government provided tax relief on contributions.
 This means that, as long as the conditions are met, the government tops up every £80 contributed by £20.
 The rules are outlined as follows:

-- The funds must be used to buy a “first house”.
+- The funds must be used to buy a “first house” to use the bonus.
 The value must be lower than £250,000 outside London and £450,000 inside London.
 It does not need to be a new-build.

-- The maximum initial contribution is £1,200 (topped up to £1,500 if rules are met), and must be made within 28 days of opening.
+- The maximum initial contribution was £1,200 (topped up to £1,500 if rules are met), and must have been made within 28 days of opening.